Hi Forex Traders,

-Example of a triangle.
+An example of a triangle.

-If the currency however is indeed trending or if the Fib is used on higher time frames, then the tool is a great asset because it gives you a great indication where the market will turn back in the direction of the trend.
+If the currency, however, is indeed trending or if the Fib is used on higher time frames, then the tool is a great asset because it gives you a great indication where the market will turn back in the direction of the trend.

 Number 5: How to use Fibonacci retracement?